-This decadent, vegan-friendly Salted French Hot Chocolate (Chocolat Chaud) is made with chocolate, whole milk and cream (or coconut milk and coconut cream), and topped with flavorful gourmet salt.
+This decadent, vegan-friendly Salted French Hot Chocolate (Chocolat Chaud) is a European-style hot cocoa that’s made with dark chocolate, whole milk & cream (or coconut milk & coconut cream), and topped with flavorful gourmet salt.

 Salted French Hot Chocolate

 - 1/4 cup heavy cream OR coconut cream

 Salted French Hot Chocolate:

 - 2 oz chocolate block (good quality, at least 55%)